GuilhermeFon/GuilhermeFon/README.md

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [guilhermelimafonseca@gmail.com](mailto:guilhermelimafonseca@gmail.com)
-* 🧠  I'm a dynamic professional with a strong foundation in Front-end development.
-With a focused mindset and dedication to continuous learning, I thrive in dynamic environments where I can contribute to innovative projects and collaborate with talented teams.
+* 🧠  I'm a dynamic professional with a solid foundation in Full Stack Development.
+With a focused mindset and a commitment to continuous learning, I thrive in collaborative and challenging environments where I can contribute to innovative projects and work alongside talented teams.

-  I have been working as a Front-end Developer for the past year, specializing in technologies such as React, Next.js, TypeScript, Redux, Redux Sagas, Tailwind CSS, Bootstrap, Material UI, and Styled Components.
-My primary focus is on delivering clean, tested, standardized, and scalable code solutions.
+I have been working as a Full Stack Developer for over four years, specializing in technologies such as React, Next.js, TypeScript, Redux, Redux-Saga, Tailwind CSS, Bootstrap, Material UI, Styled Components, Node.js, Express, MySQL, and MongoDB.
+My main focus is to deliver solutions with clean, tested, standardized, and scalable code.

-  Currently, I am pursuing a degree in Analysis and Systems Development at Senac, currently in the 5th semester.
-Alongside my academic pursuits, I am committed to staying updated with the latest industry trends and technologies to enhance my skills and expertise.
+I hold a degree in Systems Analysis and Development from Senac.
+Alongside my academic background, I continuously stay up to date with the latest industry trends and technologies to enhance my skills and expand my expertise.

 ### Skills